 Formatting of Text Intended for the Web △

 The reasons and methods for putting text on the Web are too numerous and evolving for practical guidelines to cover all situations.
 Therefore, this section restricts itself to two general situations that scholars often encounter.

 Examples: professional or personal website, curriculum vitae, special event website, project websiteMethod: Generally text for a website will be reduced to plain text, and structure and formatting will be added by MetaGlyfix using HTML and CSS codes.
 Two options for submitting text:

-- Plain TEXT or ASCII.
+- Plain TEXT.
 The client may leave it to MetaGlyfix to determine structure and appropriate formatting, or may indicate it extra-textually (external notes, consultation, etc.)

-- Lightly formatted word-processing document.
+- Lightly formatted RTF file or word-processing document.
 MetaGlyfix will use visible formatting and structures as guidelines.
 In such cases — and unlike documents intended for print publication — consistent use of such formatting as italics, bold, varying font sizes, heading hierarchies is acceptable.

 b.
 Submitting already existing or published material △

 Option 1.
-To ensure that the layout, pagination, formatting, and graphics of your paper are preserved exactly as you have them, both for web viewing and when downloaded or printed, create a PDF file.
+To ensure that the layout, pagination, formatting, and graphics are preserved exactly as presented in the client’s copy, both for web viewing and when downloaded or printed, the client may submit a PDF file or request that MetaGlyfix create the PDF.
 See Papers for Web Sites for details.

 Option 2.
 A client may wish to publish an already existing document (such as a scholarly paper or syllabus) or a published article as a conventional web page on a website.
 In such a case, MetaGlyfix essentially deconstructs the formatting and structuring coded by the word processor, replaces it with appropriate HTML and CSS web coding, and posts it to a website adding links and other live elements.